This guide will walk you through the common features in a CultivateWP theme.

 Most other hosts do not include SMTP email as part of their service offering, so we recommend:

-- Purchase WP Mail SMTP Pro for $49 which includes White Glove Setup
+2. Purchase WP Mail SMTP Pro for $49 which includes White Glove Setup

-Customize the email user’s receive
+Customize the email users receive

-In the backend of your site, go to WPForms, select the “Save Recipe” form, then go to Settings > Notifications.
-You can update the “Email Subject Line” and “Email Message”, but keep the smart tags in place. {page_title}
+We’ll set up the email for you, but if you’d like to customize the text in the email, go to WPForms, select the “Save Recipe” form, then go to Settings > Notifications.
+You can update the “Email Subject Line” and “Email Message”, but keep the smart tags in place. {page_title} is used in the Subject Line to show the recipe’s title, and {field_id="2"} is used in the Email Message to display the recipe URL.